abdlalisalmi/wistia-downloader/README.md

 ## Features:
 - Download all video Automatique
-- Download progress
+- You can see the download progress
-- Choice the video resolution (soon)
+- You can choose the video resolution

 ## How to use